Plataforma sobre Adaptación al Cambio Climático en España

 Autor:

-The Navarre Network of Local Entities for Sustainability (NELS Network) with the support of the Biodiversity Foundation and the Spanish Climate Change Office has developed the Project titled "EGOKI, integrating criteria for adaptation to climate change into urban planning of local entities of the Comunidad Foral de Navarra (Navarre Region)".
+The Navarre Network Association of Local Entities for Sustainability, with the support of the Biodiversity Foundation and the Spanish Office for Climate Change, has carried out the EGOKI project.
+The purpose of this project is to incorporate climate change adaptation criteria into the urban planning processes of the local entities of the Autonomous Community of Navarre.

 Case Study Description